code-warrior/examples--fundamentals-of-computing-1--cs-114--uhart/README.md

 PATH_TO_FX = /Library/Java/JavaVirtualMachines/javafx-sdk-23.0.2/lib
 ```

-If you’re a macOS user, the Makefiles are ready to use; you needn’t do anything.
+If you’re a macOS user and the version of the JavaFX library is exactly as shown in the example above, then the Makefiles are ready to use.
+You needn’t do anything.

-If you’re a Windows user, you’ll need to remove the exposed variable on line 2 above, then uncomment the first line by removing the hash (`#`) and the space character that follows it.
-(This assumes you’ve placed the JavaFX 19 library (`javafx-sdk-19`) in `C:\Program Files\Java`.)
+If you’re a Windows user, you’ll need to remove — or comment out — the exposed variable on line 2 above, then enable line 1 by removing the hash (`#`) and the space character that follows it. **Note**: This assumes you’ve placed the JavaFX library (`javafx-sdk-23.0.2`, as of this writing) in `C:\Program Files\Java`.